NREL/PRAS/docs/getting-started.md

 ## Resource Adequacy Assessment

 PRAS functionality is distributed across groups of modular specifications that can be mixed, extended, or replaced to support the needs of a particular analysis.
 When assessing reliability or capacity value, one can define the specs to be used while passing along any associated parameters or options.

 The categories of specifications are:

 **Simulation Specifications**: How should power system operations be simulated?
 Options are `Convolution` and `SequentialMonteCarlo`.

-**Result Specifications**: What level of detail should be saved out during simulations?
+**Result Specifications**: What kind and level of detail of results should be saved out during simulations?
-Options are `Minimal`, `Temporal`, `SpatioTemporal`, and `Network`.
+Options include `Shortfall`, `Surplus`, interface `Flow`, `StorageEnergy`, and `GeneratorStorageEnergy`.
+Not all simulation specifications support all result specifications.
+(See the official PRAS documentation for more details.)

 **Capacity Credit Specifications**: If performing a capacity credit calculation, which method should be used?
 Options are `EFC` and `ELCC`.

 ### Running an analysis